flutter/website/src/get-started/fwe/state-management.md

 ### Using InheritedWidget

-Manually passing data down the widget tree can be verbose and cause unwanted boilerplate, so Flutter provides _InheritedWidget_, which provides a way to efficiently host data in a parent widget so that child widgets can get access them without storing them as a field.
+Manually passing data down the widget tree can be verbose and cause unwanted boilerplate code, so Flutter provides _InheritedWidget_, which provides a way to efficiently host data in a parent widget so that child widgets can get access them without storing them as a field.

-To implement an InheritedWidget, extend the `InheritedWidget` class and implement the static method `of()` using `dependOnInheritedWidgetOfExactType`.
+To use `InheritedWidget`, extend the `InheritedWidget` class and implement the static method `of()` using `dependOnInheritedWidgetOfExactType`.
-When a widget calls `of()` in a build method, this creates a dependency that is managed by the Flutter framework, so that any widgets that depend on this InheritedWidget will rebuild when this widget is re-built with new data and `updateShouldNotify` returns true.
+A widget calling `of()` in a build method creates a dependency that is managed by the Flutter framework, so that any widgets that depend on this `InheritedWidget` rebuild when this widget is re-built with new data and `updateShouldNotify` returns true.